ebzzry/ebzzry.github.io/en/fkd/ugarit.md

 ### <a name="remote"></a> Remote filesystems

 Ugarit is not limited to creating snapshots of a local filesystem.
-It can also be used to create snapshots of trees, from a remote host, mounted locally.
+It can also be used to create snapshots of trees from a remote host mounted locally.
 If you have an [SSHFS](https://fuse.sourceforge.net/sshfs.html) mount, for example, you can still create a snapshot of it, just like any other local filesystem: